Barcelona tram strike

-The Barcelona tram strike was a strike in Barcelona, Spain, that took place on March 1, 1951.
+The Barcelona tram strike was a strike in Barcelona, Catalonia, Spain, that took place on March 1, 1951.
 During the strike, citizens boycotted the Barcelona tram service, protesting a plan by local authorities to increase tram fares by up to 40%.
 Although the strike did not achieve all of its goals, it was successful in having the fare increase withdrawn.
 It was considered "the last battle of the generation that lost the war."

 Historical importance

 Francoist Spain prohibited the organization of strikes.
 The Spanish dictator, Francisco Franco, considered strikes an unchanging part of the "law of the jungle in primitive societies."
 The Barcelona tram strike was the first strike organized since the Spanish Civil War, and it also represented one of the first large scale demonstrations against the Francoist regime.

 In Barcelona, slogans began to circulate urging people to refrain from tram usage, such as: